 - Gives the young person and their family the opportunity to create peer support networks.

-- 10-day intervention over two consecutive weeks, followed by 3 bi-monthly full day Breathe Magic Clubs over the following six months, taking place on a Saturday.
-A total of 78 hours of intensive therapy is delivered over the course of the programme.
+A 10-day intervention over two weeks, followed by 3 bi-monthly full day Breathe Magic Clubs over the following six months.
+A total of 78 hours of intensive therapy and 90 hours of clinical time is delivered over the course of the programme.

 We are delighted to select Breathe Magic for the NHS Innovation Challenge Prize for Rehabilitation.
 They make a real difference to the lives of the young people they treat.
 This award will help Breathe expand its services to benefit more young people throughout the UK, and we look forward to helping them with this.